Language Access Plan

 HCAI expands equitable access to quality, affordable health care for all Californians through resilient facilities, actionable information, and the health workforce each community needs.

-The programs and services we provide to the public that include non-English or limited-Englishproficient (LEP) populations as a target service population and are therefore impacted by the CalHHS Language Access Policy are:
+The programs and services we provide to the public or our target service population are:

 Hospital Fair Billing Program (HFBP)

-As of 2024, HCAI is responsible for enforcing the Hospital Fair Pricing Act (Act), through its HFBP.
-Under the Act, hospitals are required to have both a discount payment policy and a charity care policy, to provide financial assistance to qualified patients.
-Patients may file a
+HCAI is responsible for enforcing the Hospital Fair Pricing Act (the Act) through its Hospital Fair Billing Program (HFBP), including public notice requirements.
+According to the Act, hospitals must establish both a discount payment policy and a charity care policy to provide financial assistance to qualified patients.
+The HFBP program investigates patient complaints alleging wrongful denial of financial assistance.

 Language Access Requirements

-3. Nature and importance of the program, activity, or service
+3. Nature and importance of the program, activity, or service; and

-We have also considered the specific requirements in the CalHHS Language Access Policy and any other program-specific laws or requirements, including:
+We have also considered the specific requirements in the CalHHS Language Access Policy and any other program-specific laws or requirements, including the Hospital Fair Billing Program Regulations.

 Please note that this Plan does not address HCAI’s process for conducting or reporting on the biennial language survey required under the Dymally Alatorre Bilingual Services Act (DABSA).
 As outlined in HCAI’s Bilingual Service Policy, per DABSA requirements, if HCAI is not granted exemption from participation in the Language Survey, HCAI shall conduct a biennial assessment (every even-numbered year) by surveying HCAI employees in public contact positions to determine HCAI’s compliance with DABSA, and to develop an implementation plan that will ensure that non-English speaking and LEP persons have full and complete access to program services.
 The EEO Office will develop HCAI’s implementation plan of correction, in conjunction with HCAI’s public facing programs, to correct any deficiencies identified by the survey.